Skip to content

 “And that’s a tall order in Congress right now, and so it particularly falls on your shoulders in state legislatures to live that truth,” McBride said.

-Other highlights shared Monday included the relationships she made with congress members on both sides of the aisle at orientation and getting lost in the tunnels that run underneath the vast Capitol.
+Other highlights shared Monday included the relationships she made with Congress members on both sides of the aisle at orientation and getting lost in the pedestrian tunnels underneath the vast Capitol complex.

 McBride also managed to secure her first-choice office after picking “lucky number 13″ in the Congressional office lottery, she said on social media.
 McBride shouted out “fellow Swifties” in the post, since Taylor Swift considers 13 her lucky number and it holds significance for her fan base.

-She said she spoke to media about her campaign priorities of guaranteeing affordable health care, housing, and child care, and that she met with entrepreneurs about bringing jobs to Delaware and expanding home ownership opportunities.
+She said that she spoke to media about her campaign priorities of guaranteeing affordable health care, housing, and child care, and that she met with entrepreneurs about bringing jobs to Delaware and expanding opportunities for home ownership.

-On a more personal note, McBride shared a photo on Instagram with former Delaware Gov. Jack Markell, who is now a U.S. ambassador to Italy, and former Delaware First Lady Carla Markell back in her home state on Sunday.
-McBride said the couple has mentored and supported her throughout her life, and that “next to my family, no two people have done more for me.”
+On a more personal note, McBride shared a photo on Instagram with former Delaware Gov. Jack Markell, who is now U.S. ambassador to Italy, and former Delaware first lady Carla Markell back in her home state on Sunday.
+McBride said that the couple has mentored and supported her throughout her life and that “next to my family, no two people have done more for me.”